 Feline chin acne is a common skin condition in cats.
 It can appear at any age and in either gender.
 It may wax and wane or be stubbornly hard to treat.
 Signs range from barely noticeable comedones (blackheads) to severely inflamed and draining pustules.
 Some cats are not bothered, while others find the acne very itchy and painful.
 Local hair loss and redness are also common.

-What Does Chin Acne in Cats Look Like?
+Symptoms of Chin Acne in Cats

 Many cats first present with a "dirty" chin.
 This could look like small black dots in between the hair follicles.
 That may be all that develops for some cats.
 For others, this can progress to swollen, red lumps that may or may not rupture and drain.